SAP-archive/BUILD/Contribution.md

 ###<a name="Help Other Drive.SAP Users and Contributors"></a>Help Other Drive.SAP Users and Contributors

-You can contribute valuably to Project Norman by helping others users who need support.
+You can contribute valuably to one or more Project Norman sub-projects by helping others users who need support.
 You will find them, for example, on StackOverflow, or in the SAP Community Network forum.

 ###<a name="Analyse Existing Issues"></a>Analyze Existing Issues
-Check the Issue Tracker in the project repository for issues in an area you are interested in contributing to.
+Check the Issue Tracker in the Project Norman sub-project repository you interested in contributing to.
 You might might be able to provide further information, or a hint that helps other contributors understand the issue.
 This is a great way to get acquainted with the project.
 You might want to fix an issue.
 For more information, see <a href="#Fix Issues">    Fix Issues</a>.

 ###<a name="Report Issues"></a>Report Issues